bastien-vdb/overworld/README.md

 The "cities.config.ts" file in `utils` allows for setting up cities and countries that can be used in the API.

+## Areas for Improvement with More Time

+1. **Optimization**
+   - Enhance performance and responsiveness by reducing API calls and utilizing more efficient algorithms.

+2. **User Experience (UX)**
+   - Improve the user interface and experience with user-friendly features, animations, and better error handling.

+3. **Additional Features**
+   - Implement new features like search functionality, saving favorite locations, or integrating additional APIs for more comprehensive data.
+   - Add countries available directly in front end or in back end with a admin user

+4. **Testing**
+   - Implement more comprehensive testing for both the front-end and back-end components of the application.

+5. **Code Quality**
+   - Spend more time refactoring and cleaning up the code to adhere to best practices and improve readability.

+7. **Documentation**
+   - Add more detailed and comprehensive documentation to assist others in understanding and contributing to the project.

+8. **Security**
+   - Enhance security through better error handling, data validation from api with ZOD library by example.

+## Difficulties Encountered

+1. **API Limitations**
+   - Encountered rate limits and quota restrictions on the APIs used, which affected the application's functionality and required implementing a limiter mechanism.

+2. **Integration Issues**
+   - Experienced challenges in integrating various libraries and tools, such as Leaflet and Tailwind CSS, due to conflicting styles and behaviors.

+3. **Data Inconsistencies**
+   - Dealt with inconsistent data formats and missing values returned by the APIs, necessitating extensive data validation and cleaning.

+4. **State Management**
+   - Faced difficulties in managing and synchronizing application state across multiple components, leading to occasional bugs and unpredictable behavior.

 ## Contribution
 **Contributions** to this project are welcome!
 If you would like to contribute, please send me a message.